Lakshmiec/Lakshmiec/README.md

 - Making ML more accessible to everyone

-### 🏄‍♀️ Fun Facts
+### A Few Things About Me

-- 🌍 Lived and worked in three countries (so far!)
+- Lived and worked in three countries: India → Singapore → UK
+- My transition from Oracle developer to AI engineer taught me that it's never too late to pivot toward what excites you
-- 🚀 I believe the best learning happens by doing
+- I learn best by doing, which explains why I have so many side projects

 ---